DCMLab/standards/docs/source/tutorial/counterpoint.rst

 One could argue that Solution 1 is better because it shows the continuation of the sequential logic up to the ``ii%65`` chord.
 The argument points to a fundamental problem of the semantic difference between

-* the historically older seventh in the sens of an *patiens* which "wants to" resolve downwards into the sixth over the same *agens* (and, thinking in modern terms, over the identical root a third or a fifth below the *agens*), and
+* the historically older seventh in the sense of a *patiens* which "wants to" resolve downwards into the sixth over the same *agens* (and, thinking in modern terms, over the identical root a third or a fifth below the *agens*), and
 * the "emancipated" seventh as a fourth chord tone, which "wants to" resolve downwards as well, but does so a priori into the consonant chord tone pertaining to a different root (preferably a fifth below).

-.. admonition:: Note
+.. admonition:: Hint
   :class: caution

   Some think that the main difference between the two is the absence or presence of a fifth but the distinction does not hold because many ``7-6`` suspensions come as ``75-6`` suspensions.

 The two resulting viewpoints are demonstrated most clearly above.
-Solution 1 shows that a *horizontal* ``2-3`` suspension chain (as well as its inversion ``7-6``) can be implicit in an annotation pattern that focuses on$ *verticalities*, as is most obvious, for example, in all inversions of the ``ii7 V7 I`` progression.
+Solution 1 shows that a *horizontal* ``2-3`` suspension chain (as well as its inversion ``7-6``) can be implicit in an annotation pattern that focuses on *verticalities*, as is most obvious, for example, in all inversions of the ``ii7 V7 I`` progression.
 Solution 3, through it's use of ``()``,  by default is the more *horizontally* oriented one, and therefore it can be more sensitive to and expressive of the voice-leading tendencies of particular tones.
 Leaving the annotation pattern